Sisters receive surprise visit from big brothers in Marine Corps on Veterans Day

-Northfield Elementary School held a special assembly in observance of Veterans Day on Friday morning.
+Northfield Elementary School held a special assembly in observance of Veterans Day on Friday, Nov.
+11.

 After a short introduction by principal John Wiedeman, the assembly was run by a veteran that the Northfield students know well — fifth grade teacher Monty Zeiler, who has served in the U.S. Army Reserve for 21 years.